zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ## GOALS:

 ### HIGHEST PRIORITY
-- fix editing interface: the obstacles you see yourself drawing must be the same as the obstacles that get added to the world
+[x] fix editing interface: the obstacles you see yourself drawing must be the same as the obstacles that get added to the world

 ok so it thinks the center is where the upper left of canvas was: e.g. (500, 100)... then it flips width and height.
 So you intended it to start with left upper at (500, 100), but it shows up as having its center there.
 The math here is easy.

 ### HIGH PRIORITY
-- add completions etc to FAVES and MYWORLDS (and default to 0)
+[x] add completions etc to FAVES and MYWORLDS (and default to 0)
 - look into coloring things individually with Matter.Render
-- EDIT should keep track of whether user came from MY WORLDS (vs saved worlds), because in that case should be a post rather than a put route, i think
+- EDIT should keep track of whether user came from MY WORLDS (vs saved worlds), because in that case should be a post rather than a put route, i think (?????)
-- Should be two buttons in EDIT: SAVE and POST (which takes to Titling modal)
-- to start we could just do an ng-show on the NEW OBSTACLE thing rather than a modal, to avoid the new-controller problem that everyone seems to be having
+[x] Should be two buttons in EDIT: SAVE and POST (which takes to Titling modal) [x] to start we could just do an ng-show on the NEW OBSTACLE thing rather than a modal, to avoid the new-controller problem that everyone seems to be having
-- finish drawing onto all the canvases stuff, for FAVES and MYWORLDS, and add OBSTACLES, etc.... (angles will be slightly tricky, will need matrices??)
+[x] finish drawing onto all the canvases stuff, for FAVES and MYWORLDS, and add OBSTACLES, etc.... (angles will be slightly tricky, will need matrices??)
-- add two kinds of simulation button: with cannonballs, or with many random balls
-- add ORDERBY to mYWORLDS AND FAVS so that they show up in same order always, as with all worlds
+- add two kinds of simulation button: with cannonballs, or with many random balls [x] add ORDERBY to mYWORLDS AND FAVS so that they show up in same order always, as with all worlds

 ### LOW PRIORITY
-- Make cards clickable so you can blow them up to like double size and center in screen
-- finesse timing to tenth of a second
+- Make cards clickable so you can blow them up to like double size and center in screen [x] finesse timing to tenth of a second
 - get MY best time for FAVES
 - figure a better way to freeze the timer on completion
 - figure out why Views aren't saving the data, like where you've pulled a slider to